juliangut/slim-routing/README.md

 * `name`, optional, group name so it can be referenced by another route in order to create a group tree
 * `group`, optional, references a parent group
 * `pattern`, optional, group path pattern
-* `placeholders`, optional, array of regex for path placeholders,
+* `placeholders`, optional, array of regex/alias for path placeholders,
 * `middleware`, optional, array of middleware to be added to all group routes

 #### Route (Method)